 Advantages of Lump Sum

 - There is a high level of certainty about the final price.

 - Contract administration is easy, provided there is no or little change.

 - The Client’s management resources are freed for other projects.

 - It is unsuitable when change is expected.

-- The client and design organisation have minimal opportunity for involvement in the management of construction.
+- The client and design organization have minimal opportunity for involvement in the management of construction.